lix-project/lix/src/nix/nix.md

 - If the supplied path is not a git repository, then the url will have the form `path:FLAKE_DIR_PATH` where `FLAKE_DIR_PATH` is the closest parent of the supplied path that contains a `flake.nix` file (within the same file-system).
-  If no such directory exists, then Nix will error-out.
+  If no such directory exists, then Lix will error-out.

   For example, if `/foo/bar/flake.nix` exists, then `/foo/bar/baz/` will resolve to `path:/foo/bar`

-If *attrpath* is omitted, Nix tries some default values; for most subcommands, the default is `packages.`*system*`.default` (e.g. `packages.x86_64-linux.default`), but some subcommands have other defaults.
+If *attrpath* is omitted, Lix tries some default values; for most subcommands, the default is `packages.`*system*`.default` (e.g. `packages.x86_64-linux.default`), but some subcommands have other defaults.
 If *attrpath* *is* specified, *attrpath* is